mhogomchungu/tasks/README.md

 ```

-**3. Creating a future that combines multiple functions.Each function will run in its own thread concurrently.**
+**3. Creating a future that combines multiple functions.
+Each function will run in its own thread concurrently.**

 ```c++